tschaible/sonar-android/README.md

 III - Updating the plugin for new android-lint release:
 -------------------------------------------------------
+For now (2013.06.28), the jars for the Android Lint tool aren't present on the Central Maven Repository.
+That's the reasons why the jars are currently embedded in the Git Repo and you must update the jars manually.
+For more information read: https://groups.google.com/forum/#!topic/adt-dev/HvDcynqIuj4

+Steps for the update:
- - Copy the three new android-lint jar in the scripts folder -> lint-rxx.jar
+ - Copy the three new android-lint jar in the libs folder -> lint-rxx.jar
 	-> lint-api-rxx.jar
 	-> lint-checks-rxx.jar
- - Copy the install_lint_rxx_in_maven.bat in a new one named install_lint_rxx_in_maven.bat
- - Adapt the install_lint_rxx_in_maven.bat and launch it.
+ - Update the pom.xml to use the new version of the jar files
  - Add AndroidLintProfileGenerator.jar in sonar-android/scripts
 You can download this JAR at this link:  <a href="https://github.com/tbores/AndroidLint_SonarProfileGenerator" title="Link to the AndroidLint_SonarProfilegenerator repository">AndroidLint_SonarProfileGenerator</a>
  - Run generate_rules_and_profile.bat to generate the new version for resources:
 	-> src\main\resources\org\sonar\plugins\android\lint\rules.txt
 	-> src\main\resources\org\sonar\plugins\android\lint\profile-android-lint.xml
  - Update the Java Build Path properties of the project to point to the new version of jar files
- - Adapt the source code to the new version of android-lint
+ - Adapt the source code (update the Quality Profile name)